TakesxiSximada/custom_settings/README.rst

    '$ '

-If you specify default, if it does not exist in settings_custom, to used default.
+If you specify `default`, if it does not exist in settings_custom, to used default.

 .. code-block::